patrickpierson/aws_iam_policies/README.md

-# IAM policies of use to DevOps at Berico
+# IAM policies of use to DevOps teams

 Listed here are IAM policies that DevOps teams can use to enable users access to parts of AWS without the fear of large accidential expenditures.